Chief Justice Presents Award to Scott For His Work on N.C. Supreme Court Museum Exhibit 'Law and Justice'

-Commercial litigation partner, Scott Miskimon, serves as curator of the North Carolina Museum of History’s newest exhibit, Law and Justice: The Supreme Court of North Carolina, 1819-2019, which celebrates the 200th anniversary of the Supreme Court of North Carolina.
-Scott was recognized for his work on the exhibit by the Chief Justice with a "Friend of the Court" award, which was presented to him at the Supreme Court Exhibit Reception held on Thursday, November 14.
+Commercial litigation partner, Scott Miskimon, served as curator of the North Carolina Museum of History’s newest exhibit, Law and Justice: The Supreme Court of North Carolina, 1819-2019, which celebrates the 200th anniversary of the Supreme Court of North Carolina.
+Scott's undertaking was pivotal in depicting two centuries of the Supreme Court’s rich history come alive in a museum exhibit celebrating its bicentennial.
+For his work on the exhibit, Scott was recognized by Chief Justice Cheri Beasley with a "Friend of the Court" award, which was presented to him at the Supreme Court Exhibit Reception held on Thursday, November 14.

 As Curator, Scott created a prominent place in the Museum for the 12-foot tall statue that stands atop the Justice Building, both in the title panel for the exhibit as well as a cutout figure for children to take photos with.
 For 80 years the mysterious-looking bearded man carved in stone has stood 60 feet above Morgan Street directly across from the Capitol, unnoticed as he hid in plain sight.
 The statue has no name, but thanks to Scott's creativity, the Museum is sponsoring a “Name That Statue!” contest – offering visiting school children the opportunity to submit a name.
 The Supreme Court justices will review the submissions and select a winner.

 Also in celebration of the Supreme Court's 200th anniversary, Scott authored the articles "Supreme Court celebrates 200 years of rich history" published by Capitol Broadcasting Company's WRAL and "A bicentennial for justice as NC’s high court marks 200 years" published by The News & Observer, taking readers for a trip down memory lane.